MahonriReynolds/2025-Winter-CSE474-CMLib-mahonri.reynolds/Project Library/Project Documents/SQAP.md

 ---

 ## 9. Risk Management

 Identify potential risks, such as:
-- Feature delivery delays due to technical challenges.
+- **Feature Delivery Delays**: Technical challenges may delay feature delivery.
+  - **Mitigation Strategy**: Allocate buffer time in the development schedule, prioritize key features for MVP.
-- Security vulnerabilities in user data handling.
+- **Security Vulnerabilities**: Potential security risks in user data handling.

-Mitigation strategies will be defined for each identified risk.
+  - **Mitigation Strategy**: Conduct regular security audits and use encryption for sensitive data.

 ---

 ## 10. SQAP Maintenance and Updates